Commander Brian R. Whisler

 CDR Whisler holds a U.S. Coast Guard Master Mariner’s license (100 ton), a Masters of Business Administration from Oklahoma State University, and a Joint Professional Military Education (JMPE-I) diploma from the U.S. Naval War College in 2018.
 A native of Littlerock, California, CDR Whisler graduated from the U.S. Coast Guard Academy in 2004 with a Bachelor of Science in Mechanical Engineering.

-He has been awarded the Defense Meritorious Service Medal, two Meritorious Service Medals, three Coast Guard Commendation Medals, the Coast Guard Achievement Medal, and many other unit, team, and service awards.
+CDR Whisler’s personal awards include two Coast Guard Meritorious Service Medals, five Coast Guard Commendation Medals, Coast Guard Achievement Medal, the Cutterman’s Insignia, and various other personal and unit awards.